Ahib-Afnan-Siam/oracle-sql-assistant-full/README.md

 2. Frontend sends request to `/chat` endpoint
 3. Backend classifies intent using `query_classifier.py`
 4. RAG engine retrieves relevant schema context from ChromaDB
-5. Hybrid processor routes to local (Ollama) and/or cloud (OpenRouter) LLMs
+5. Hybrid processor routes to local (Ollama) and/or cloud (DeepSeek) LLMs
 6. Generated SQL is executed via `db_connector.py`
 7. Results returned to frontend for display and visualization
 8. User feedback sent to `/feedback` endpoint for training